Crossrail C310 – Thames Tunnel Section, United Kingdom - Sprayed Concrete Optimisation

 Products

-The contractor was not achieving was to meet the early strength requirement of “J2 modified” set by the Crossrail project which with its original supplier and approach.
+The contractor was unable to meet the original strength requirement of the Crossrail "modified J2" project with their original supplier and approach.

-Normet was urgently called in by Hochtief-Murphy JV to attend the site and assist with the early age strength issues.
-A solution had to be found to allow safe and effective rock support in the wet conditions.
-Normet had to mobilise quickly to help the contractor get back on schedule.
+Hochtief-Murphy JV urgently called Normet to the site to help with the initial strength issues.
+A solution had to be found to safely and effectively support the rock in wet conditions.
+Normet had to act quickly to help the contractor get back on schedule.

 Quick Facts

-Trials were organised within the same week contact was made.
-Normet supplied the contractor with two types of alkali-free set accelerator for trial.
-Normet provided the standard TamShot 80AF, supplied to the majority of SCL contracts at Crossrail, and the more powerful accelerator TamShot 100AF.
+The test runs took place the same week as the contact was made.
+Normet supplied the contractor with two different alkaline-free accelerators for trial use.
+Normet supplied the standard TamShot 80AF accelerator, which is supplied on most of Crossrail's SCL contracts, and the more powerful TamShot 100AF accelerator.

-In discussions with the Hochtief-Murphy JV team, the additional outcome to ensure improved performance was to switch to the Cemex dry silo mortar solution (DSM), as the Normet admixtures and cement type in the silo are also optimized for early age strength development, good opening times and ease of pumping.
+In discussions with the Hochtief-Murphy JV team, an additional outcome to ensure better performance was a switch to Cemex's dry silo mortar (DSM) solution, as Normet's additives and cement type in the silo are also optimised for early strength development, good opening times and ease of pumping.

-Normet supported the contractor by auditing their procedures on-site to make sure all steps of the process from batching through to spraying were performed efficiently.
-Normet provided recommendations to further optimise early strength development, such as improved logistic options and using hot water and air from the compressor.
+Normet supported the contractor by auditing their procedures on site to ensure that all stages of the process from batching to injection were carried out efficiently.
+Normet provided recommendations to further optimise early strength development, such as better logistics options and the use of hot water and compressor air.

-A Normet Minimec, a small tunnel diameter spraying robot, was utilized for sprayed concrete applications.
+Normet Minimec, a small tunnel diameter injection robot, was used to inject the shotcrete.

 Graph showing compressive strength vs concrete age